The Man Who Would Be King (film): Development

-The film was shot at Pinewood Studios and at locations in France and Morocco.
+Filming

+Principal photography lasted from January 9 to April 3, 1975.
+The exteriors were filmed primarily in Morocco, with the mountain scenes filmed in Chamonix, France.
+The scenes set at the capital city of Kafiristan were shot at Aït Benhaddou.
+A battle scene was filmed at the Kasbah of Tifoultoute.
+The Todgha Gorge doubled for the Khyber Pass.
+Other locations included Marrakesh, Ouarzazate, and the High Atlas mountains.
+Interiors were shot at Pinewood Studios.

 While on location, Caine strongly objected to an assistant director's racist treatment of Saeed Jaffrey, who played the Gurkha guide Billy Fish.

 The stuntman Joe Powell doubled for Sean Connery and it was he who performed the fall from the rope bridge at the film's climax.
-Execution of the stunt involved a potentially fatal fall of 80 feet onto a pile of cardboard boxes and mattresses.
+Execution involved a potentially fatal fall of 80 feet onto a pile of cardboard boxes and mattresses.
 Huston was so impressed with Powell's performance he said, "That's the darndest stunt I've ever seen!"
 Caine said that Connery did not like heights and was not fond of the final scene in which he had to walk to the middle of the bridge.
 Caine recalled, "There was a day when we were shooting on the rope bridge and Sean turned to John and said "Do you think the bridge looks safe?"
 John lowered his eyes and said, "Sean, the bridge looks the way it always has.
 The only difference is that today, you're going to be standing in the middle of it."